Avokadoen/OpenglFlightPrototype/README.md

 - Select either debug or release
 - Choose build at the upper part of the fullscreen

-- You can also download the prebuilt version "buildedGame.rar" from the repo
+- You can also download the prebuilt version "builtGame.rar" from the repo

 ### [Project Report (not made yet)]()